 Seek a trainer who teaches counter conditioning, desensitizing and management without using stress inducing punishment or stress inducing tools.
 Learn to identify subtle stress signals and how to help your dog instead of worsening the situation.
 Understand that not all dogs can handle all situations NOR should they be expected to deal with everything we demand.
 ADVOCATE: be your dog’s voice!
-In a kind but firm manner instruct people to please leave your dog alone.
+In a kind, but firm manner if needed, instruct people to please leave your dog alone.
 Do not knowingly put your dog in situations he is not ready for: remain alert.
 If you see a possible situation looming, get out before something happens.
 Never rely on others to use common sense.

 For everyone else: when around dogs, keep your dog, your children and yourself under control.
 You cannot always tell by looks or behavior alone if the dog is a GMS dog or a socialite.
 Respect the space of all dogs no matter how friendly they look or behave.
 Always ask before greeting.
 Respect the owner’s answer even if you do not like the answer.
 No means no. One bad experience can have lasting effects.
 Here is such an example:

 During a quiet, Sunday morning outing with a dog, several out of control children entered the pet supply store.
 They raced to my dog.
 I stopped the children, spoke to Mom, asked her to get the children to back off and I moved away.
 Mom told her kids to go ahead and pat my dog.
 I advocated again, sterner this time and walked to the door.
 Mom told the kids to go on, hug the cute dog.
 They ran over and tackled my dog to the ground.
 It took over a year to undo the damage – he now feared children.
 He was my new Therapy Dog hopeful.
 This event almost ruined him for Therapy work.
 I chewed the Mother out.
 As I left, the children were assaulting other canine patrons and management had to intervene.

 Please, respect dogs and give space.
 Owners, advocate for your dogs.